What Is Dusk?

 Even before astronomical dusk, during the period of astronomical twilight, the sky may look completely dark.
 However, even the small portion of sunlight that is still scattered across the sky before the moment of astronomical dusk may hinder astronomers from observing some of the fainter stars and galaxies.

 While it is common for Christians and adherents of other faiths to offer a prayer in the evening, Islam specifically defines dusk as the proper moment for the Maghrib evening prayer.
-It is 1 of the 5 obligatory daily prayers, which together constitute 1 of the Five Pillars of Islam.
+It is one of the five obligatory daily prayers, which together constitute one of the Five Pillars of Islam.

 During the Islamic month of Ramadan, Muslims are required to fast from dawn to the break of night.
 The iftar is an evening meal that occurs at dusk, when fasters are allowed to eat again.